Z-Xiaobi/princeton-Algorithms_I/percolation/README.md

 I defined the roots as the last two nodes in array.
 You can choose other indexes as you like.

-Some Failed Checks of my code
+Some failed checks of my code:
 ```
 Test 18: check for backwash with predetermined sites
   * filename = input20.txt